Business | Litigation | Real Estate | Wills & Estates

 Employment Law | Wrongful Dismissal

 A employee can either be terminated from their employment "with cause" or "without cause".
 If an employee has committed a serious breach of their express or implied terms of employment, then depending upon the nature of the breach, the law may entitle the employer to terminate the employment without any advance notice or pay in lieu of notice.
-An extreme example would be if an employee was caught stealing company funds.
-In other cases where an employer is dissatisfied with an employee, it may be less clear as to whether an employer is entitled to terminate without notice.
+An extreme example would be if an employee was caught stealing significant company funds.
+In other cases where an employer has issues with the performance of an employee, an employer may not be entitled to terminate without notice unless the employee had been clearly advised of the problem, told that failure to remedy it could result in loss of their employment and they were given reasonable time to remedy the problem.
+Even then, whether this entitles the employer to eventually dismiss the employee will depend on the circumstances.
 Employers in doubt should consult with a lawyer practising in this area to ensure that they do not make a costly error when ending an employee's position.
 Likewise, an employee who has been dismissed may want to hire a lawyer to determine what his or her rights are.

 Severance Pay - Pay in Lieu of Notice